stripedpajamas/hoku/README.md

 `ra`: open a random app in /Applications every 60 seconds

+`ys`: check the price of Bitcoin every 1 to 10 seconds and play "You Suffer" by Napalm Death if it drops

 ### contributing
 if you have an idea for a prank, go ahead and put in a PR :)